Can I get a credit card with bad credit?

 Types of credit cards for people with bad credit

-When you compare credit cards, you may see them grouped into two categories: secured and unsecured.
-Within either category, there are potential credit card options for people with bad credit:
+Credit cards are often grouped into two categories: secured and unsecured.
+Both categories could include different types of credit cards, such as cash back cards, travel cards and student cards.
+And within either category, there are potential credit card options for people with bad credit:

 What does it mean to have bad credit?

 In general, having bad credit typically indicates a history of missed payments and trouble repaying debt.
-That trouble is reflected in credit reports, which are used to calculate credit scores.
-This negative history can suggest to lenders that a borrower is higher risk.
-And that can make it harder to get approved for certain loans and credit cards.
+This is reflected in credit reports, which are used to calculate credit scores.
+Poor credit history can suggest to lenders that a borrower is higher risk.
+And that can make it harder to get approved for some loans and credit cards.

 Ultimately, each lender makes its own decision.
-But credit-scoring company FICO® can give you an idea of how applications are judged.
-According to FICO, scores below 580 are considered poor and “well below the average score of U.S. consumers.”
+But credit-scoring company FICO® can give you an idea of how applications are judged, saying credit scores below 580 are considered poor and “well below the average score of U.S. consumers.”

 Comparing credit cards for bad credit

-If you’re comparing credit cards for people with bad credit, there are a few places you might start.
+If you’re comparing credit cards for people with bad credit, there are a few factors you might consider:

 Comparing rates can be a good place to start when shopping for a card.
-The interest rate on a credit card is typically the same as the card’s annual percentage rate (APR).
-It could also help to take note of annual fees and other potential charges.
-Cash advance fees, late fees, balance transfer fees and foreign transaction fees are a few other examples.
+The interest rate on a credit card is typically the same as the card’s annual percentage rate.

 Credit limit increases

 Applicants with bad credit may be offered lower credit limits than people with higher credit scores.
 But some issuers may consider automatic credit limit increases after a certain amount of time.
-And some secured card issuers allow cardholders to increase their credit limits if they deposit more than the minimum security deposit.
+And some secured card issuers allow cardholders to increase their credit limit if they pay more than the minimum security deposit.

 Credit reporting

-If you’re using your card responsibly and making on-time payments every month, credit reporting may be one potential benefit of using a credit card rather than prepaid or debit cards.
+If you’re using your card responsibly and making on-time payments every month, credit reporting may be one potential benefit of using a credit card rather than a prepaid or debit card.

 Upgrade options

-Upgrading your credit card could allow you to keep the account open and unlock additional benefits without having to apply for a new credit card.
+Upgrading your credit card could let you keep the account open and unlock additional benefits without having to apply for a new credit card.

 How to get a credit card with bad credit